The spiral is one of nature’s most perfect forms.

 Building Your Spiral

-2. Mark the spiral: Use a hose, rope, or string to outline a spiral shape on the ground.
+- Outline a spiral shape on the ground with a hose, rope, or string.
 You can make your spiral as small or large as you like, but aim for at least three feet in diameter.

 Building Up in Levels